au-ts/libvmm/docs/README.md

 ### AArch64 platform

+#### Guest setup

+While in theory you should be able to run any guest, the VMM has only been tested with Linux.

+Required binaries:

+* Linux kernel image
+* Linux device tree
+* Initial RAM disk

+It is possible to package all of these up into one single binary, but the defualt Linux kernel configuration does not do this.
+You can look at some of the examples as to how they are setup.
+Currently, the VMM is expecting there to be three separate images, it is a TODO to fix this.

+Before attempting to get the VMM working, I strongly encourage you to make sure that these binaries work natively, as in, without being virtualised.
+If they do not, they probably will not work with the VMM either.

+### Add init RAM disk addr to device tree

+#### Generic Interrupt Controller (GIC)

 GIC version 2 and 3 are not fully virtualised by the hardware and therefore the interrupt controller is partially virtualised in the VMM.
 Check that your platform supports either GICv2 or GICv3.